What’s a Computer Scientist? And How to Become One

 • Upgrading or updating computer systems or programs

-• Collaborating with software developers and computer engineers to create new technology
+• Collaborating with software developers and computer engineers to solve problems with technology

 Computer science careers